oisintheginger/GE1_Ass.Repo_2019/README.md

 to the beat of the music playing.

 When the player gets too close to a planet, the planet stops in its orbit, lerps its rotation to target the player and shoots projectiles at the player to jostle them.
 The planets each have an ammunition pool from which to pull.
-This means that
+This means that new projectiles do not have to be instantiated over and over.

+### 	4. The Perlin Noise Terrain

+Thte perlin noise terrain follows the tutorial outlined by Brackeys.
+It utilizes the terrain system in unity.
+By feeding values from a 2D float array into a Terrain Data method
+, perlin noise is applied to the x,z coordinates to create a perlin noise altitude.
+The Terrain data is then fed into the Terrain Object.
+The terrain is offset, which increases by
+ Time.Deltatime